 PwC has a large team specialized in driving supply chain improvements, including a dedicated team focusing on privately owned companies.
 Our approach includes analysis, management interviews, site visits, and leading practice sharing.
 These projects typically identify between 5-15% overall logistics cost savings.

-PwC’s Private Company Services team of advisory, tax and audit professionals are solely focused on serving private companies.
-With locations in every major US market, we have more than 200 partners and 2,000 staff dedicated to understanding of the unique needs of private companies.
+PwC Private is a team of advisory, tax and audit professionals are solely focused on serving private companies.
+With locations in every major US market, we have more than 200 partners and 2,000 staff dedicated to understanding the unique needs of private companies.

 Supply Chain and Logistics Advisory, Private Company Services, PwC US